ldpercy/wiki-scitech/ssh-and-keychain-for-github.md

 ```

 This will now prompt for your passphrase the first time you open a terminal per your local user login (to make the keys available for authentication and signing).
 If you don't need these often keep the eval line as a snippet or set an alias.
+Note: this may be a moving target, behaviour changes between distros/releases.